The Night House (novel): Part II

 Fifteen years later, Richard flies home to Ballantyne for a class reunion as a successful author.
 His teen horror novel mirrors Part I. During the reunion, Richard sees Oscar, Jack, and Karen (now a psychiatrist).
 He confides in Karen that his schizophrenic father called him garbage and set the fire that killed his parents.
 The power goes out at the reunion and the event moves to Oscar's house, revealed as the Night House.
 Richard experiences a powerful headache, and his classmates begin acting strangely.
 Big flashes of lightning get progressively faster as he tries to escape.
 Agent Dale appears and dies trying to protect Richard from the zombie-like classmates.
 Richard manages an initial escape but classmates and townspeople surround him.

 Part III

 Richard lives in an asylum fifteen years after the death of his parents.
 Other patients include Jack and Tom.
 Oscar works as the lead doctor and Dale as medical staff.
 Richard has been getting electroshock therapy for PTSD to suppress memories of the fire.
-It is revealed that he is Johansson and that he is in love with his psychiatrist, Karen.
+It is revealed that he is Jonassen and that he is in love with his psychiatrist, Karen.
 The medical team discusses a limited release of Richard from the asylum, given the success of his therapy.
 Karen leads him to a typewriter, telling him that his journaling could form a novel.
 She also expresses desire for a romantic connection with him when he is later released.
 Richard beings to write the story from Part I.